sysid/tldr/pages/common/cargo.md

 > - You can also `mod` other files to bring their contents into scope.
 >
 > ### confguard.rs:
-> - moodule file.
+> - module file.
 Inside lib.rs, you find a line `mod confguard;`, which would bring the contents of confguard.rs into scope.
 > - definitions inside confguard.rs are scoped under the confguard module. would access `foo` as `confguard::foo` from other modules or crates (assuming it's public).
 >
 > ### confguard/: